AIMosta/AAA-Ped-Week4/README.md

 # AAA-Ped-Week4
- Data for AAA-Ped course week 4
+Data for All About AI, Python Edition course week 4